ardaku/ember/README.md

 -----

 ## File Metadata
-File metadata is 256 bytes.
-Also 256, and listed in their own file (like tag metadata).
+File metadata is also 256 bytes (like tag metadata).
+It cannot share pages with tag metadata.

  - 0: Creation Date: `u64`
  - 8: Modification Date: `u64`